flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 ### Turning on Hoppie ACARS

+!!! tip ""
+    Please ensure that the Hoppie toggle is set to `Enabled` within the EFB.
+This can be found on the EFB Settings page under ATSU/AOC. (*Not pictured above*).

+    This is important to ensure that a connection is established.

-The Hoppie ACARS system will log you in automatically provided the following items are complete:
+Once the above toggle is set appropriately, the Hoppie ACARS system will log you in automatically provided the following items are complete:

 - Logon code is entered.
 - A flight number is set.